team4nz/team4nz.github.io/about/index.md

 <p>
 Record the process of creating a guide robot prototype for the blind.
 <br>
-: Intro, Dev-Log, Demo-Trial, PPT.
+: Intro, Task-Try&Catch, Dev-Log, Demo-Trial, PPT.
 </p>